-Currency - The favorable impact of \$0.10 per share in the first quarter includes \$0.07 per share of transactional impact incurred in March 2020, primarily from the revaluation of Euro or Dollar denominated payables in certain markets, such as Russia, where the local currency had seen a significant devaluation.
-The favorable currency impact also includes the fluctuations of the U.S. dollar to other currencies, especially against the Euro.
+Currency - The favorable impact of \$0.05 per share during the reporting period results from the fluctuations of the U.S. dollar, especially against the Euro.
 This favorable currency movement has impacted our profitability across our primary revenue markets and local currency cost bases.